Missing 16-Year-Old Amy Yu Found With Friend’s Dad In Mexico

 Amy Yu, the 16-year-old Pennsylvania girl who was reported missing nearly two weeks ago, has been found.
 Mexican police, the US Marshals Service, and US Immigration and Customs Enforcement officers found Yu, along with 45-year-old Kevin Esterly, in the resort town of Playa del Carmen in Quintana Roo, Mexico.
 Esterly is the father of Yu’s best friend.

-Amy has been returned home while Esterly, a concrete contractor, has been arrested and is being held in Miami, according to the The Morning Call.
+Amy has been returned home while Esterly, a concrete contractor, has been arrested and is being held in Miami, according to The Morning Call.
 The married father of four faces charges of felony interference of the custody of a minor and is awaiting extradition to Pennsylvania.

 John Waldron, who is representing Stacey Esterly, Kevin’s wife, said that Esterly has been calling her from prison.
 He said she hasn’t accepted his calls.